MV Roger Blough: Service history

-She was stuck in the ice in Lake Erie near Conneaut, Ohio for eight days in February 1979 and then was laid up from 1981 to 1987 due to the economy and the capacity of the newer 1000 ft lake freighters.
+She was stuck in the ice in Lake Erie near Conneaut, Ohio, for eight days in February 1979 and then was laid up from 1981 to 1987 due to the economy and the capacity of the newer 1000 ft lake freighters.

-On May 27, 2016, while under operation of the Keystone Shipping Company, the Roger Blough ran aground on Gros Cap Reef in Whitefish Bay, Lake Superior with some minor flooding reported.
-She remained aground on May 29, 2016 near Gros Cap Reefs Light with the United States Coast Guard vessel on station monitoring the situation and enforcing a 500 yard safety zone around the vessel.
-At 5:45 AM on June 3, the Roger Blough began offloading some of its taconite cargo to the SS Philip R. Clarke to lift the ship off the reef.
+On May 27, 2016, while under operation of the Keystone Shipping Company, Roger Blough ran aground on Gros Cap Reef in Whitefish Bay, Lake Superior, with some minor flooding reported.
+She remained aground on May 29, 2016, near Gros Cap Reefs Light with the United States Coast Guard vessel on station monitoring the situation and enforcing a 500 yard safety zone around the vessel.
+At 5:45 AM on June 3, Roger Blough began offloading some of its taconite cargo to SS Philip R. Clarke to lift the ship off the reef.
 The vessel was refloated off the reef at 10:45 AM, June 4, and anchored at Waiska Bay for further evaluation or repairs.
-Lightering operations were completed at Waiska Bay on June 7, 2016 with the SS Philip R. Clarke and the receiving the remainder of the taconite cargo.
-Starting off on June 11, 2016, the Roger Blough was escorted by the tug Candace Elise to Bay Shipbuilding, Sturgeon Bay, Wisconsin for repairs.
+Lightering operations were completed at Waiska Bay on June 7, 2016, with Philip R. Clarke and receiving the remainder of the taconite cargo.
+Starting off on June 11, 2016, Roger Blough was escorted by the tug Candace Elise to Bay Shipbuilding, Sturgeon Bay, Wisconsin, for repairs.